finos/community/docs/governance/README.md

 ---
 id: intro
+title: Foundation Governance
-title: Overview
+sidebar_label: Overview
 ---

 This space provides an overview of the Foundation's governance:

-# Foundation Governance

 ## Membership